tezzachris/AllenBrainDataChallenge/README.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 There are two scripts in the R language:
 DataAnalysis.R
 Model.R

-which carry out the data analysis, the HMM model and the binning.
+which carry out the data analysis, the HMM model with the binning.

+The model_kf.m is a MATLAB script for calculating the (prediction error decomposition) likelihood function.
+This function is optimized in the main.m  file for a given set of paramters (the convergence is fast and reliable for a neuron).